-- A. Procedural responsibilities of the vice president of student services include the following: - o The Judicial Committee must meet after receipt of a request for a hearing, unless the student (the defendant) requests additional time.
+- A. Procedural responsibilities of the vice president of student services include the following: - The Judicial Committee must meet after receipt of a request for a hearing, unless the student (the defendant) requests additional time.
 Prior to the date set for the hearing, the vice president of student services shall send a certified letter to the student's last known address providing the student with the following information:

-- A restatement of the charge or charges. - The time and place of the hearing. - A statement of the student's basic procedural rights. - B. Basic procedural rights of students include the following: - The right to counsel.
+- A restatement of the charge or charges. - The time and place of the hearing. - A statement of the student's basic procedural rights. - B. Basic procedural rights of students include the following: - ° The right to counsel.
 The role of the person acting as counsel is solely to advise the student.
 The counsel shall not address the committee.
 If the student opts to bring counsel, the student must inform the vice president of student services of this intention when the request for the hearing is filed.
 If the student brings counsel to the hearing without so informing the vice president of student services, the committee chairperson will give the student the option of proceeding without counsel or postponing the hearing. - The right to request that the committee chairperson disqualify any member of the committee for prejudice or bias.
-If a member is disqualified, the committee must still have five members (see note
+If a member is disqualified, the committee must still have five members (see note below VII.

-- below VII.
 A.) 4.) to conduct business.
-Additionally, if a faculty or staff member is the defendant, the faculty or staff member also has the right to request that a committee member be disqualified for prejudice or bias. - The right to present evidence (including witnesses). - The right to face the person(s) bringing the charge(s). - The right to hear witnesses on behalf of the person bringing the charges. - The right to testify or to refuse to testify without such refusal being detrimental to the student. - The right to appeal the decision of the committee to the president who will review the official record of the hearing.
+Additionally, if a faculty or staff member is the defendant, the faculty or staff member also has the right to request that a committee member be disqualified for prejudice or bias.

+- The right to present evidence (including witnesses). - The right to face the person(s) bringing the charge(s). - The right to hear witnesses on behalf of the person bringing the charges. - The right to testify or to refuse to testify without such refusal being detrimental to the student. - The right to appeal the decision of the committee to the president who will review the official record of the hearing.
 The appeal must be in writing and it must be made after completion of the hearing. - C. The conduct of the committee hearings is as follows: - Hearings before the committee shall be confidential and shall be closed to all persons except the following:

 - The student (absence of the student will result in adjournment of the hearing and no further action will be taken). - The faculty or staff member bringing the charge against the student or being accused by the student. - Counsels (see VII.
 B. 2. a.
-The Right to Counsel). - Witnesses who shall: - Give testimony singularly and in the absence of other witnesses. - Leave the committee meeting room immediately after completion of the testimony. - The hearings will be tape recorded.
-Tapes will become the property of the committee and the president will determine access to them.
-All tapes will be filed in the vault in the college Business Office and kept for three years.
-The vice president
+The Right to Counsel). - Witnesses who shall: - Give testimony singularly and in the absence of other witnesses. - Leave the committee meeting room immediately after completion of the testimony. - The vice president of student services will keep copies of all correspondence and rulings surrounding the hearing for three years.

-- of student services will keep copies of all correspondence and rulings surrounding the hearing for three years. - The committee shall have the authority to adopt supplementary rules of procedure consistent with this code - The committee shall have the authority to render written advisory opinions concerning the meaning and application of this code - Upon completion of a hearing, the committee shall meet in executive session to determine concurrence or nonconcurrence with the original finding and to recommend sanctions, if applicable. - Decisions of the committee shall be made by majority vote. - After the decision of the committee, the vice president of student services shall send a certified letter to the student's last known address providing the student with the committee's decision
+- The committee shall have the authority to adopt supplementary rules of procedure consistent with this code. - The committee shall have the authority to render written advisory opinions concerning the meaning and application of this code. - Upon completion of a hearing, the committee shall meet in executive session to determine concurrence or nonconcurrence with the original finding and to recommend sanctions, if applicable. - Decisions of the committee shall be made by majority vote. - After the decision of the committee, the vice president of student services shall send a certified letter to the student's last known address providing the student with the committee's decision.